Is a Shiba Inu Right for You?

 In one word “NO”.
 Shiba Inu are not a water breed.
 They will step around puddles and act like bath time is torture time!
 Even though many do not like the water, they CAN be positively socialized to swimming.
 Some like to swim and can swim very well!

-Take a Fun Shiba Inu Quiz!
+Check Your Shiba Inu Facts and Take a Fun Shiba Quiz!